sassoftware/sas-visualanalytics-thirdpartyvisualizations/README.md

 ### postSelectionMessage

 Sends back to VA a message containing selections made in the third-party visualization.
 VA will use that information to either filter or select (brush) other report objects, depending on the Actions defined between the data-driven object and other VA report objects.
+It leverages function `postMessage` internally.

 _Usage:_
 ```javascript